 To be safe, check your state’s laws before purchasing CBD, online or otherwise.

-Although CBD may help with sciatica, it may also cause side effects when you use it:
+Although CBD is safe, it may cause the following side effects when taken:

 - Dry mouth